 When was the last time you took a family trip to the public library?
 We often forget that we have such a valuable resource in our community.
-The Osceola Library System has six branches and the Libby app – turning any device into an e-reader.
+The Osceola Library System has six branches and the Hoopla app – turning any device into an e-reader.
 You now have access to books for free anywhere you go!

 The Osceola Reads team has created a list of books to read that you can check out at your local library or electronically for your family’s reading pleasure.